target/cloudpunch/docs/configuration.md

 - `-p, --password` - Provide a password to authenticate to OpenStack.
 This should only be used when in a non-interactive environment and the environment does not contain the password

+- `-n, --dry-run` - Do not delete after searching for resources

+- `-a, --names` - Show names and UUIDs of found resources

 - `--no-env` - Disables loading authentication information from the environment.
 Use this to force the OpenRC file over the environment

 - `--insecure` - Turn off SSL verification to the OpenStack API's